CreatCodeBuild/deno-graphql/remote-graph/readme.md

     age:    Int @local  # should allow local schema to expand a remote type.
 }
 ```
-3. Should work with `dataloader` seemlessly.
-This has to be done.
-4. `Mutation` has no semantic difference with `Query` so it's already supported.
+3. `Mutation` has no semantic difference with `Query` so it's already supported.
 I need to think about how to support `Subscription`.
-5. Remote schema auto generation.
+4. Remote schema auto generation.
 Instead of copy & paste remote schema into your local.
 Maybe I should write a tool to generate schema language source from the introspected schema.
-6. Somebody please comes out a better name for this library.
+5. Somebody please comes out a better name for this library.